Hello! It is the blog: How Unique Japan! How are you, everybody?

-For this page, I would like to write about one unique Japanese festival (season).
-It is Obon season, around the 13th of August to the 16th every year.
+For this page, we would like to write about one unique Japanese event (season).

 See more details.